guam68/LordOfTheObjectsProject/README.md

-# Lord Of The Objects Project
+# Lord Of The Objects
+### Skill Distillery Java Bootcamp Week 2 Project

 ## Overview
 The overall goal of this project was to solidify our understanding of object oriented programming by creating a terminal game.
 Through the implementation of our game, we would practice three of the four fundamentals of OOP: abstraction, encapsulation, and inheritance.
 The project had six basic criteria: